shabeer-ali-m/phpfog-docs/faqs.markdown

 * [What are the differences between Shared and Dedicated Clouds?](#sharedvdedicated)
 * [How do I log into New Relic? ](#newrelic)
 * [Can I migrate from a Dedicated Cloud to a Shared Cloud?](#migrate)

+### What's the difference between PHP Fog and AppFog? {#difference-af-pf}

+[PHP Fog](https://phpfog.com), our original product, is a Platform-as-a-Service built specifically for PHP web apps.
+It runs exclusively in Amazon's AWS US East datacenter and you deploy apps using git.

+[AppFog](https://appfog.com) is our more generalized Platform-as-a-Service based on [the Cloud Foundry Open Source Project](http://cloudfoundry.org/).
+You can choose from [a growing list of languages and frameworks](http://docs.appfog.com/roadmap#langs) and you can deploy from [a growing list of infrastructures and datacenters](http://docs.appfog.com/roadmap#infras) using our [command line tool](http://docs.appfog.com/getting-started/af-cli).
+Read more about AppFog [here](http://docs.appfog.com).

 #### How reliable is PHP Fog? {#reliable}